 Lung Cancer Screening

 Can lung cancer be found early?
-A type of scan called spiral CT has shown promise in picking up early lung cancers in some people, but it's not clear whether it finds them early enough to save lives.
-The National Cancer Institute is currently evaluating the test's usefulness.
-One drawback is that spiral CT reveals a lot of harmless abnormalities in the lungs, which can lead to unnecessary biopsies, worry, and surgeries.
+A type of scan called spiral CT may pick up up early lung cancers in some people, but it's not clear whether it finds them early enough to save lives.

 Diagnosing Lung Cancer

-In most cases, lung cancer is not suspected until it causes symptoms like a chronic cough or wheezing.
-At that point, your doctor will most likely order a chest X-ray and/or other imaging tests.
+In most cases, doctors don't suspect lung cancer until it causes symptoms like a chronic cough or wheezing.
+At that point, your doctor will most likely order a chest X-ray or other imaging tests.
 You may also be asked to cough up phlegm for a sputum test.
-If either of these tests suggest the presence of cancer, you'll most likely undergo a biopsy.
+If either of these tests suggest cancer, you'll probably get a biopsy.

 If a suspected tumor is visible on an X-ray, or cancer cells show up in a sputum test, a biopsy is used to confirm the diagnosis.
-A small sample of the suspicious mass is removed, usually with a needle, for examination under a microscope.
-By studying the sample, a pathologist can determine whether the tumor is lung cancer, and if so, what kind.
+A small sample of the suspicious mass is removed, usually with a needle, and doctors look at it under a microscope.
+By studying the sample, a doctor can learn whether the tumor is lung cancer, and if so, what kind.

 Types of Lung Cancer

-There are two main types of lung cancer, distinguished by the appearance of the cancer cells under a microscope.
-Small-cell lung cancer is the more aggressive of the two, meaning it can spread quickly to other parts of the body early in the disease.
+There are two main types of lung cancer.
+Small-cell lung cancer is more aggressive, meaning it can spread quickly to other parts of the body early in the disease.
 It is strongly tied to cigarette use and rarely seen in nonsmokers.
-Non-small-cell lung cancer grows more slowly and is more common, accounting for almost 90% of all lung cancers.
+Non-small-cell lung cancer grows more slowly and is more common.
+It's responsible for almost 85% of all lung cancers.

 Lung Cancer Stages

-Staging is used to describe how far a patient's cancer has spread.
+Staging describes how far a patient's cancer has spread.
 There are different systems for the two main types of lung cancer.
 Small-cell lung cancer is divided into two stages: "Limited" means the cancer is confined to one lung and maybe nearby lymph nodes.
 "Extensive" means the cancer has spread to the other lung or beyond.
-Non-small-cell lung cancer is assigned a stage of one through four, depending on how far it has spread.
+Non-small-cell lung cancer is assigned a stage of 1 through 4, depending on how far it has spread.

 Lung Cancer Survival Rates